saiaditya00/flutter-todo-app/README.md

-Flutter Todo App
+✅ Flutter Todo App
-Overview
-The Flutter Todo App is a fully functional task management application that enables users to create, update, complete, and delete to-do items.
-Built using Flutter and Dart, the app provides a simple and efficient way for users to manage their daily activities through an intuitive and visually appealing user interface.
+A fully functional Todo App built using Flutter, allowing users to add, update, delete, and track their daily tasks with ease.
+Designed with a focus on performance and user experience, this app is perfect for managing tasks on the go.

-Features
+🚀 Features
-Add Tasks
+🆕 Add new tasks
-Users can add new to-do items using a clean and simple input form.

-Edit Tasks
-Existing tasks can be edited to update the task content or deadline.

-Delete Tasks
-Tasks can be removed permanently when no longer needed.
+✏️ Edit/update existing tasks

+🗑️ Delete completed or unwanted tasks

+✅ Mark tasks as completed

+📋 View all, completed, and pending tasks

+🎨 Clean and intuitive user interface